Do You Monitor Yourself in Relationships?

 More connected to your own needs.

-More able to share space.
+More able to stay present.

 More able to disappoint people sometimes.